gz5678/CrypticCrosswordSolver/README.txt

 	GrammarDefinitions.py			Creates the CFG rules
 	SimilaritySolver.py				Calculates the similarity score of a given (regular) clue and different possible solutions SolutionFormat.py				Defines an object representing the format of a clue's solution (number of words and letters and known letters)
-	SolverFromFile.py				Main script for solving several clues from a file Clues
+	SolveFromFile.py				Main script for solving several clues from a file Clues
-	ClueList.txt					A list of 146 clues
+	AllClues.txt					List of all clues that were given as input to the algorithm CorrectSolutions.txt            List of all clues that were correctly solved by the algorithm RankedSolutions.txt             List of all clues for which the correct solution was given as an optional solution (but not optimal) by the algorithm
-	ClueList_Results.txt			The output of the SolverFromFile script on the ClueList.txt file Word lists
+	ResultsExample.txt		    	An example output file of the SolveFromFile script Word lists
 	ABBR.txt						List of common abbreviations (e.g. doctor -> doc)
 	ANAG_IDT.txt					List of indicator words for anagram clues